vatesfr/xen-orchestra/xoa.md

 By default, system/SSH user and password are **root**/**xoa**.
 Be smart and change the root password as soon as possible!

+## Timezone

+You can verify if your time is correctly set with the `date` command.
+To set XOA to your current timezone, use `dpkg-reconfigure tzdata`.

 ## Restart the service

 You can restart Xen Orchestra by going in XOA on SSH (or console) and type `systemctl restart xo-server.service`.